rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

 #### Verify domain

 After a while, run these commands:
-* `nslookup -q=NS kube.fodmaps.nu` (Replace with your FQDN)
+* `nslookup -q=NS kube.kumobits.com` (Replace with your FQDN)
     * The response should list all the name servers from your cloud provided DNS Zone, only then can you continue!
-* `nslookup -q=NS fodmaps.nu` (Replace with your registered domain)
+* `nslookup -q=NS kumobits.com` (Replace with your registered domain)
     * The response should list all the name servers from your domain registrar, only then can you continue!
-* `ping kube.fodmaps.nu` the IP should be the External IP of your k8s ingress controller
+* `ping kube.kumobits.com` the IP should be the External IP of your k8s ingress controller
-* Go to http://kube.fodmaps.nu (replace with your registered subdomain) and see that you can access the website, only then can you continue!
+* Go to http://kube.kumobits.com (replace with your registered subdomain) and see that you can access the website, only then can you continue!

 ## Install and set up Cert-manager for kubernetes